JoeRyanMBA/StructuredDocs/scripts/README.md

 Safety
 ------
 - The delete action requires --yes to run.
 Without it, the script will refuse to delete.
 - This script imports your app factory and runs with your app's configuration.
-On PythonAnywhere it will pick up the PostgreSQL config if `PYTHONANYWHERE_ENVIRONMENT` is set.